TalaikisInc/Quantrade/README.md

 * 2016.10-2017.02.
 At first I thought people would construct their own portfolios of strategies, but after release test, that appeared too complex for users, so
 * 2017.03-2017.04 following version created indexing concept.
 That simplified things, but still not much.
 * ...

+## Limitations

+* Monte Carlo only works on Close values.